JerinJoe/Personalised-medicine/README.md

 # Personalised-medicine
-Prototype to create personalised medicine in pythong
+Prototype to create personalised medicine in python